 - Promoting Age-Friendly Health System, in partnership with the American Hospital Association, in an initiative sponsored by the John A. Hartford Foundation and led by the Institute for Healthcare Improvement.

 CHA supports policies that:

-- Provide the elderly and persons with disabilities options to receive long-term care services and supports in the most appropriate care setting, whether at home, in the community (such as PACE) or in a residential facility
+- Provide elderly persons and persons with disabilities options to receive long-term care services and supports in the most appropriate care setting, whether at home, in the community (such as PACE) or in a residential facility.

-- Improve access to high quality palliative care for all
+- Improve access to high-quality palliative care across the continuum of care.

-CHA will address these issues in collaboration with partners in the long-term care continuum, including the LeadingAge, the American Health Care Association and other faith-based and consumer organizations.
+CHA will address these issues in collaboration with partners in the long-term care continuum, including the LeadingAge, the American Health Care Association, Catholic Charities USA and other faith-based providers and consumer organizations.